 Tony Lee, Society for Human Resource Management

-Becky Gann, Assistant Vice President, Membership and Strategic Relationship Management, AACSB International
+Becky Gann, Vice President of Global Business Membership and Strategic Relationships, AACSB International